UBS increases banker bonuses after profit turnaround

 ZURICH UBS UBSN.VX raised its dividend and increased bonuses for bankers by nearly a third on Tuesday after the Swiss bank returned to a fourth quarter profit, reaping the benefits of a revamp of its investment banking business.

-The turnaround follows a transformational year in which UBS successfully hived off loans, abandoned risky bond trading activities and centered the group around its traditional private banking roots.
+The turnaround follows a transformational year in which UBS successfully hived off loans, abandoned risky bond trading activities and centred the group around its traditional private banking roots.
 Its shares rose six percent.

 The results represent a vindication of sorts for UBS's decision to shrink its investment bank and largely withdraw from riskier activities such as bond trading, where a slowdown has stung rivals such as Goldman Sachs (GS.N), Citigroup (C.N) and Deutsche Bank (DBKGn.DE).